Homeopathy for high blood pressure?

 But does homeopathy really help?

-What is homeopathy actually?
+What exactly is homeopathy?

 Conclusion